I Have a Dream: Legacy

-Near the Potomac Basin in Washington, D.C., the Martin Luther King Jr. Memorial was dedicated in 2011.
-The centerpiece for the memorial is based on a line from King's "I Have A Dream" speech: "Out of a mountain of despair, a stone of hope."
-A 30 ft-high relief sculpture of King named the Stone of Hope stands past two other large pieces of granite that symbolize the "mountain of despair" split in half.

-On August 26, 2013, UK's BBC Radio 4 broadcast "God's Trombone", in which Gary Younge looked behind the scenes of the speech and explored "what made it both timely and timeless".

-On August 28, 2013, thousands gathered on the mall in Washington, D.C. where King made his historic speech to commemorate the 50th anniversary of the occasion.
+On August 28, 2013, thousands gathered on the National Mall in D.C. to commemorate the march's 50th anniversary at the Lincoln Memorial.
 In attendance were former US Presidents Bill Clinton and Jimmy Carter, and incumbent President Barack Obama, who addressed the crowd and spoke on the significance of the event.
 Many of King's family were in attendance.

-On October 11, 2015, The Atlanta Journal-Constitution published an exclusive report about Stone Mountain officials considering the installation of a new "Freedom Bell" honoring King and citing the speech's reference to the mountain "Let freedom ring from Stone Mountain of Georgia."
-Design details and a timeline for its installation remain to be determined.
-The article mentioned the inspiration for the proposed monument came from a bell-ringing ceremony held in 2013 in celebration of the 50th anniversary of King's speech.

-On April 20, 2016, Treasury Secretary Jacob Lew announced that the US $5 bill, which has featured the Lincoln Memorial on its back, would undergo a redesign prior to 2020.
+In 2015, The Atlanta Journal-Constitution reported regarding Stone Mountain, then owned by the state of Georgia, that state officials were considering the installation of a new "Freedom Bell" honoring King and citing the speech's reference to the mountain "Let freedom ring from Stone Mountain of Georgia."
+In 2016, the speech was chosen to be added to a possible sequel to the Voyager Golden Record.
+Also that year, Treasury Secretary Jacob Lew announced that the US $5 bill, which has featured the Lincoln Memorial on its back, would undergo a redesign prior to 2020.
 Lew said that a portrait of Lincoln would remain on the front of the bill, but the back would be redesigned to depict various historical events that have occurred at the memorial, including an image from King's speech.
+In 2017, the statue of King on the grounds of the Georgia State Capitol was unveiled on the speech's 54th anniversary.

-Ava DuVernay was commissioned by the Smithsonian's National Museum of African American History and Culture to create a film that debuted at the museum's opening on September 24, 2016.
-This film, August 28: A Day in the Life of a People (2016), tells of six significant events in African-American history that happened on the same date, August 28.
-Events depicted include (among others) the speech.
+Ava DuVernay was commissioned by the Smithsonian's National Museum of African American History and Culture to create a film that debuted at the museum's opening in September 2016.
+The film, August 28: A Day in the Life of a People, tells of six significant events in African-American history that had happened on August 28, including the march.

-In October 2016, Science Friday in a segment on its crowd sourced update to the Voyager Golden Record included the speech.

-In 2017, the statue of Martin Luther King Jr. on the grounds of the Georgia State Capitol was unveiled on the 54th anniversary of the speech.

-In 2021,Time partnered with Epic Games to create an interactive exhibit dedicated to the speech within Epic's game Fortnite Creative on the 58th anniversary of the speech.
+In 2021, Time partnered with Epic Games to create an interactive exhibit dedicated to the speech within Epic's game Fortnite Creative on the 58th anniversary of the speech.